NEW TREATMENT FOR CONCUSSION – MN ACCIDENT INJURY LAWYERS

 A traumatic brain injury (TBI) can be mild or severe, but each case signals a disruption in the usual functioning of the brain.
 Doctors tend to refer to less serious TBIs as concussions.
 These events are more common, resulting from the likes of car accidents, falls, and sports injuries.
 Symptoms range from headaches, dizziness, and nausea to problems with cognitive and sleeping functions.

 Most people completely recover from a concussion after being injured in an accident, but some may experience lasting effects — especially if they have had a mild TBI before.
 Multiple concussions can lead to memory problems and issues with concentration and balance.
 Concussions can be particularly problematic for young people, whose brains have not yet fully developed.
 According to a Centers for Disease Control and Prevention (CDC) report, more than 800,000 children received treatment in U.S. emergency departments for some form of TBI in 2014.

 Dr. Zhang and a team from the University of Saskatchewan examined the use of low-field magnetic stimulation (LFMS).
 This noninvasive technique is a form of repetitive transcranial magnetic stimulation.
 Researchers first used this technique to painlessly stimulate nerves and the brain in 1985.
-LFMS has shown particularly promising results in treating mental health conditions, according to Harvard Medical School’s McLean Hospital, in Boston, MA.
+LFMS has shown particularly promising results in treating mental health conditions, according to Harvard Medical School’s McLean Hospital.
 Some people report immediate improvements in their mood after undergoing the therapy.

 The results showed that the mice could perform a number of cognitive and motor tests within 4 days of LFMS treatment.
 Tasks included finding their way through a maze, running on a wheel without falling off, and walking in a straight line.
 In fact, the rodents’ performance levels were almost back to normal within this time frame.
 The researchers also observed that regular sleep patterns resumed, suggesting that the animals’ body clocks were no longer affected by the concussions.